ptkrm/varnisher/readme.md

 ```

 to perform crappy test on varnish as sometime i have to do this stuff over and over , crappy code crappy everything

+THIS CODE IS A MESS!!!!!
+NEED TO CLEAN!!!